 There are a few treatment options that you might find to be effective:

 - Herbal antibiotics like Allimed, berberine, oregano oil, and neem

 - Elemental diet protocol

 - Long-term SIBO diet changes

 Remember that while some treatments work for others, they may not be the best for you.
 Everyone has a different health history and underlying causes contributing to their issues.
 It’s best to consult with a doctor for specialized advice.

 Concluding Thoughts on SIBO Antibiotics

-From my experience, if you are someone who is dealing with a stubborn case of SIBO, and willing to spend a lot of money on Xifaxan it can be a good option.
-On the other hand, if you don’t want to spend as much money and want to take a more gentle long term approach, using a natural treatment option is going to be your best bet.
-Using herbal antibiotics, the elemental diet, or long term diet changes can be just as effective!
+If you are someone who is dealing with a stubborn case of SIBO- and willing to spend the money on Xifaxan- it can be a good option.
+On the other hand, if you don’t want to spend as much money and want to take a gentler long-term approach, using a natural treatment protocol may be your best bet.
+Using herbal antibiotics, the elemental diet or long-term diet changes can be just as effective as antibiotics.